irenium/ebook_hacking/README.md

 ## Assumptions ##

 * When creating the character lists, I deleted last names and prefaces such as "Professor" to avoid double counting.
 The assumption here is that characters are usually referred to by one name more than the other.
 This also helps to avoid confusion over shared family names.
+* There is some error in creating the list of characters in a series.
+I ignored characters that were only mentioned < 5 times.
+* There is a subtle assumption that chapter lengths are more or less similar across a particular book, or across different series.
+I describe this assumption as "subtle" only because I am *comparing* different series.

 ## Future Work ##